blocknotes/wordpress_category_featured_images/README.md

 Category Featured Images
 ------------------------
-A Wordpress plugin that allows to set featured images for categories.
+A Wordpress plugin that allows to set a featured image for each category.
-Posts without a featured image will show the category's image.
+Posts without a featured image set will show the category's featured image instead.
+Featured images usually are placed by the theme in the single post page, in the latest posts page, etc.
+But can also be shown using the shortcode [cfi_featured_image] or the PHP function cfi_featured_image()

+Shortcode/PHP function optional arguments:
+- 'size': 'thumbnail', 'medium', 'large', 'full'
+- 'class': class of the image tag
+- 'alt': alternative text of the image tag
+- 'title': title of the image tag

+Shortcode example: [cfi_featured_image size="large" title="This is a test..." class="my-image" alt="My image"]

+Function example: cfi_featured_image( array( 'size' => 'large', 'title' => 'This is a test...', 'class' => 'my-image', 'alt' => 'My image' ) );

 * * *